-Unrealized and realized pre tax gains and losses on derivative instruments recognized in other comprehensive loss and net income were:
+Unrealized and realized pre tax gains and (losses) on derivative instruments recognized in other comprehensive income (loss) and net income were:

-2022 202 1
+20 23 22

-Realized (losses) gains
+Unrea gains (le Real (losses Unrea (losses alized ) gains lized ) gains

-Energy cash flow hedges \$ (337) \$ (42 3) \$ (88) \$ (201)
+Energy cash flow hedges \$ 464 \$ (223) \$ (337) \$ (428)

-Energy and emission allowances non-hedges (434) (21 I) (224) 6
+Energy and emission allowances non-hedges 308 (78) (434) (211)

-Interest rate cash flow hedges 102 1 25 (6)
+Interest rate cash flow hedges (16) 14 102 1

-Interest rate non-hedges 5 !
-9 9
+Interest rate non-hedges (14) 20 5 9

-Foreign exchange cash flow hedges - 15
+Foreign exchange cash flow hedges (29)

-Foreign exchange non-hedges ( I) (2)
+Foreign exchange non-hedges (1)

 Includes the settlement of interest rate cash flow hedges of US\$335 million in August 2022 for a gain of \$35 million of which \$27 million was deferred within accumulated other comprehensive income to be reclassified to net income in future periods within the associated net finance expense pertaining to the hedged note offering.
-The remaining gain of \$8 million was previously recognized directly in net finance expense as it relates to the period prior to the hedge designation (2021 - US\$180 million settlement in June 2021 for a gain of \$14 million of which \$12 million was deferred within accumulated other comprehensive income).
+The remaining gain of \$8 million was previously recognized directly in net finance expense as it relates to the period prior to the hedge designation.

-The following realized and unrealized gains and (losses) on derivative financial instruments are included in the Company's statements of income for the years ended December 31, 2022 and 2021:
+The following realized and unrealized gains and losses on derivative financial instruments are included in the Company's statements of income for the years ended December 31, 2023 and 2022:

-2022 2021
+2023 2022

-Revenues \$ (1,573) \$ (840)
+Revenues \$ 279 \$ (1,573)

-Energy purchases and fuel 500 421
+Energy purchases and fuel (272) 500

-Foreign exchange loss (1) (2)
+Foreign exchange loss (1)

-Net finance expense 15 3
+Net finance expense 20 15

 The Company has elected to apply hedge accounting on certain derivatives it uses to manage commodity price risk relating to electricity prices, interest rate risk relating to future borrowings and foreign exchange risk relating to future capital investment in U.S. dollars.
-For the year ended December 31, 2022, the amount realized within net finance expense pertaining to the ineffective portion of hedging derivatives was nil (2021 - \$2 million of gains).
+For the year ended December 31, 2023, the amount realized within net finance expense pertaining to the ineffective portion of hedging derivatives was nil (2022 - nil).

-Net after tax gains and (losses) related to derivative instruments designated as energy and interest rate cash flow hedges are expected to settle and be reclassified to net income in the following periods:
+Net after tax gains and losses related to derivative instruments designated as energy and interest rate cash flow hedges are expected to settle and be reclassified to net income in the following periods:

-At December 31 2022
+At December 31 2023

-Within one year \$ (312)
+Within one year \$ (17)

-Between one and five years 11
+Between one and five years 56

-After five years 29
+After five years 23

-\$ (272)
+\$ 62

-15. Finance lease receivable
+15. Finance lease receivable: